gulmohdcoder/gulmohdcoder/README.md

 - 👋 Hi, I’m @gulmohdcoder
-- 👀 I’m interested in ...python
+- 👀 I’m interested in ...Web developer
-- 🌱 I’m currently learning ...python
+- 🌱 I’m currently learning ...web development from udemy
-- 💞️ I’m looking to collaborate on ...as a coder on python
+- 💞️ I’m looking to collaborate on ...as a web developer
-- 📫 How to reach me ...
+- 📫 How to reach me ...email-gulmohammad7894@gmail.com

 <!---
 gulmohdcoder/gulmohdcoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.